 Avoid walking over the GFRP bars as it can damage the surface.
 Avoid surface damage/deep scoring on GFRP bar surface during handling/placement, as it will reduce their durability and load carrying capacity.
 Avoid dropping of shovel/ construction equipment on GFRP rebar surface.

 Store the GFRP bars carefully and protect against deformation, heating, and exposure to sunlight/ultraviolet rays, which can degrade the GFRP bars.
-Hence, GFRP bars shall be supplied in UV-resistant stretch wrap.
+Hence, GFRP bars shall be supplied in UV resistant stretch wrap.
 Also, when exposed to temperatures above 50 °C and stored outdoors, GFRP bars should be covered with opaque covering materials.

 Lift the bundles of bars with multiple points.
 Use spreader bars needed to prevent excessive bending of bundles.